geoffreytools/free-types/doc/Guide.md

 }
 ```

-We are forced to use a helper type
+We are forced to use a helper type (we may need to repeat type constraints):

 ```typescript
 type Foo<A extends number, B extends string> = { foo: A, bar: B }